 The Cayman Islands Crisis Centre (CICC) is a non-profit organization established in early 2003.
-CICC held its opening ceremony on International Women’s Day, 8th March 2003.
-The CICC provides the country’s only Emergency Shelter for female victims of domestic violence and their children, 24-hour Crisis Line (#943-2422), assistance to all victims of abuse, ongoing support to former shelter clients, teen and young adults’ afterschool programme for at-risk youth, helpline for children, a walk-in centre for all victims of domestic violence, community education and ongoing support and services.
+CICC held its opening ceremony on International Women’s Day, 8 March 2003.
+The CICC provides the Cayman Island’s only Emergency Shelter for female victims of domestic abuse and their children, 24-hour Crisis Line (#943-2422), assistance to all victims of abuse, ongoing support to former shelter clients, teen and young adults’ afterschool programme for at-risk youth, helpline for children, a walk-in centre for all victims of domestic violence, community education and ongoing support and services.

 Various services are available to our shelter residents: